Civil Foreman

 • Make sure to use consistent units for volume and density in the formula

-Q14.
-Explain the waterproofing process in Toilets and their chemicals also
+Q. Explain the waterproofing process used in toilets, including the chemicals involved.

 Ans.